zeerooduuee/data-structures-c-library/README.md

 # data-structures-cpp-library
 version 1.0 for my data structures library implemented in c++

-disclaimer:
-1. data structures are missing components and algorithms that will be implemented in future versions
+# disclaimer
+1. this library is a work in progress. future versions will include missing components and algorithms.
-2. not everything is implemented for all data structures, implementations are more general so that they can be usefult for learning and translating into other languages like c, c# or java
+2. not all features are implemented for every data structure. the idea is on generalized implementations to help learning and ease of translation into languages like c, c#, or java.
-3. testing has not been done on any of the files

-contents:
+3. testing is incomplete. feel free to provide feedback or suggestions.

+# contents
+implemented:
 1. vectors
-2. lists (singly linked lists) (if needed i will also provide doubly linked and circular)
+2. lists, singly linked lists (doubly linked and circular linked lists planned for future versions)
-3. stacks (using lists and vectors)
+3. stacks, implemented using both lists and vectors
-4. queues (using lists and vectors) (coming on later versions)
+4. queues, implemented using both lists and vectors

-5. dictionaries (coming on later versions)
-6. trees (coming on later versions)
-7. sets (coming on later versions)
-8. pairs (coming on later versions)
-9. hashmaps (coming on later versions)
-10. graphs (coming on later versions)
+coming in future versions:
+1. dictionaries
+2. trees
+3. sets
+4. pairs
+5. hashmaps
+6. graphs

+i promise there will be more updates and expanded functionality!